AristurtleDev/building-2d-games-with-monogame/documentation/chapter-03-the-content-pipeline/03-01-monogame-content-builder-editor.md

 ### Saving Changes
 While working inside the MGCB Editor, changes performed are only saved when you click the **Save** icon in the toolbar or choose *File > Save* from the top menu.
-The MGCB Editor does not auto-save for you and will not warn you about saving if you exit without saving first.
+The MGCB Editor does not auto-save for you.
+If you attempt to close the editor without saving first, you will be prompted to save.

 ### Building Content
 To build the content items currently added to the content project, you can click the **Build** icon in the toolbar or select *Build > Build* from the top menu.
 Performing this action will perform a build of all content items added to the content project.